How do I create an IFC file?

 You’re now ready to collaborate with your team members and transfer model geometries and project information.

-The generated file can be opened with any BIM authoring software but you can also view it online and verify all object properties using a simple BIM viewer, anywhere and using any sort of browser enabled device (such as a pc, tablet or smartphone).
+The generated file can be opened with any BIM authoring software but you can also view it online and verify all object properties using a simple IFC Viewer online, anywhere and using any sort of browser enabled device (such as a pc, tablet or smartphone).

 Needless to say, to exchange models and information or collaborate with other professionals, design firms and construction companies, you often find it necessary to use an open, non-proprietary file format so that everyone can access, view and manage the project content regardless of the software used to crete those files.